Annealing with PID

 Open Parameter Explorer (it is located under "Load" button).

-In the Browse tab in the left panel go to Loop and press on folder 1.
 After that in the explorer window you will see tabs with parameter tables, you need to change only two of them:

 In the Main tab TargetSP is the temperature setpoint

+(change only if necessary!)
 In tab PID parameter OutputHi corresponds to the max percentage of the power that can be used by the heater

 For sensitive samples it is better to start with lower values to be sure not to overheat!

-How to change the power limit in percents manually:
+How to change the power limit manually:

 Press menu button (left) several times until you see Lp1 | Main